bhk/irk/incremental.md

 dependencies (cells that were accessed during its execution).

  - In JavaScript, cells are objects.
-The library provides a function called `use` that is used to access the cell's.
-When a cell is accessed, it adds itself to the list of dependencies of the "current" cell (the one performing the access).
-If `use` is passed a non-cell argument, it returns the argument unchanged; this allows code to be written that can accept either cells or ordinary values.
+The library provides a function called `use` that is used to access the value of a cell.
+When a cell is accessed, it is added to the list of dependencies of the "current" cell (the one performing the access).
+[If `use` is passed a non-cell argument, it returns the argument unchanged; this allows code to be written that can accept either cells or ordinary values.]

  - In IFL, we have our interpreter keep track of these dependencies.
 Values in our language can be ordinary ("static") values, or "dynamic" values,